 Some factors that can decrease the amount of a wrongful death settlement include:

 - the victim was relatively old or retired,

 - there are few or no close family relations and no spouse,

 - the victim’s relative isolation from the community,

-- the victim had a criminal background.3
+- the victim had a criminal background, and

 Juries are not supposed to take the following factors into account when issuing a wrongful death verdict:

-- the grief, sorrow, or mental anguish of the victim or loved one,
+- your grief, sorrow, or mental anguish,

 - the deceased’s pain and suffering, or